Whilst the Rafflesia flower genus comprises quite a few separate species, Anambas is home to the largest species of all, Rafflesia arnoldii.

 With all these odds stacked against it, it's easy to see why spotting a Rafflesia flower in full blooming glory is rather a rare and pretty much unique event.

 If you'd like to see Rafflesia in the "flesh" so to speak, then head for Anambas.
-We'll take you to several locations known to be Rafflesia hotspots.
+The nature guide will take you to several locations known to be Rafflesia hotspots.

-Of course, we can't guarantee there will be flowers in bloom, as this is in the hands of nature.
+Of course, they can't guarantee there will be flowers in bloom, as this is in the hands of nature.

-However, in most cases, we'll be able to at least see flower buds or the remnants of flowers that have been in bloom.
-Hopefully, luck will be on our side.
+However, in most cases, you'll be able to at least see flower buds or the remnants of flowers that have been in bloom.
+Hopefully, luck will be on your side.